 Network Membership & Discovery

-This document describes how nodes join, leave, and discover each other in the distributed computing network.
+This document describes how Physical Nodes (PNodes) join, leave, and discover each other in the distributed computing network.

 Network membership is a core architectural concern: it determines how the system grows, how resilient it is to failures, and how accessible participation remains over time.